 SAT Interproximal contact is present, the contact is visually closed and is properly shaped and positioned; and there is definite, but not excessive, resistance to dental floss when passed through the interproximal contact area.
-ACC Interproximal contact is visually closed, and the contact is adequate in s demonstrates little resistance to dental floss.
-Interproximal contact is visually closed, and the contact is adequate in size, shape, or position, but demonstrates little resistance to dental floss.
+ACC Interproximal contact is visually closed, and the contact is adequate in size, shape, or position, but demonstrates little resistance to dental floss.
 SUB Interproximal contact is visually closed, but the contact is deficient in size, shape, or position and demonstrates little resistance to dental floss or shreds the floss.
 DEF The interproximal contact is visually open or will not allow floss to pass through the contact area.